-Account-Based Marketing (ABM): Unlocking Personalized B2B
+Account-Based Marketing (ABM): A Strategic Guide To Personalized B2B Campaigns

-Published on: | Updated on: | Trisha Marks
+Published on: | Updated on: | Trisha Miles

 Account-based marketing (ABM) is a strategic marketing approach that focuses on targeting specific high-value accounts or companies rather than casting a wide net to attract a broad audience.
 It involves tailoring marketing and sales efforts to engage and nurture individual accounts throughout their buying journey.